Ku Klux Klan titles and vocabulary: Reconstruction period

-The sources of the rituals, titles and even the name of KKK may be found in antebellum college fraternities and secret societies such as the Kuklos Adelphon.
+The sources of the rituals, titles and name of KKK may be found in antebellum college fraternities and secret societies such as the Kuklos Adelphon.
 Earlier source material, however, states, "The ceremony of initiation was borrowed from some of the features of the introduction of candidates of the long defunct Sons of Malta and other like societies, and was calculated to, and did provoke, much amusement for most of those, if not all, who were present," according to the 1907 Cyclopedia of Fraternities.
 J.C.
 Lester, one of the original members of the group, stated that the Klan rituals were "modeled on and embraced the leading features of the rituals of an order which has long been popular in many colleges and universities under various names" such as the Sons of Confucius or Guiasticutus but always styled ' and '.
 Walter L. Fleming stated in a footnote to Lester's text that the contemporary (early twentieth century) Southern college fraternity that most nearly mirrored the early Klan was "known as Alpha Sigma Sigma" and the institution of snipe hunting.
 The original prescript of the Ku Klux Klan was adopted by a convention in Nashville, Tennessee, in April 1867.
 A slightly revised edition appeared the next year.